rhysemmerson/bedrock/README.md

 Therefore if you use a model that is not supported by AWS Bedrock Converse, and does not have a specific Prism Bedrock implementation, your request will fail.

-If you wish to force Prism Bedrock to use Converse instead of a vendor specific interface, you can do so with `withProviderMeta()`:
+If you wish to force Prism Bedrock to use Converse instead of a vendor specific interface, you can do so with `withProviderOptions()`:

 ```php
 use Prism\Prism\Prism;